subrockmann/artsificial/README.md

 > Connect with us on LinkedIn

-## Licence
+## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgements